m3047/shodohflo/DNSTAP_RELOADED.md

 performance to avoid some small actual HTTP overhead.
 Still they do exist, and they're being queried for, and it loads the cache up, etc.

+`dnstap2json` includes an implementation of `SVCB` to support older versions of dnspython, work is ongoing.

 I welcome your thoughts.

 ## _Capture_ and _Replay_: New Functionality to Support Your Workflow